 Part of the problem is the mindset and aptitude of most MMORPG developers.
 Naturally, the typical MMORPG dev is a gamer.
 Gaming is all most of them know, just look at their resumes for evidence of this.
 World building is foreign to most of them and this is understandable as video games that are focused on players, enemies, gear and levels don’t really require deep and complex worlds.

-Creating a world is an awesome responsibility and few game devs — most in their 20’s — are intellectually and philosophically equipped for the task.
+Creating a world is an awesome responsibility and few game devs — most in their 20’s and 30’s — are intellectually and philosophically unequipped for the task.
 Worlds are complex entities that require the careful synthesis of geography, climate, races, creatures, politics, religion, physics, history and culture.
 It also requires gifted people who possess unparalleled imaginations.
 The brilliant J.R.R.
 Tolkien spent a lifetime creating Middle-earth.
 Understandably, it’s far easier to create a mere game then it is to create a world.

 Groundhog Day Again and Again